-If the router does not save changes you have made in the Web Configuration Interface, check the following:
+If the router does not save configuration changes that you have made, check the following:

 - When entering configuration settings, be sure to click Apply before moving to another screen or tab, or your changes could be lost. - Click Refresh or Reload in the Web browser.
 The changes might have occurred, but the Web browser might be caching the old configuration.